Supervisor of Assessments/CCAO

 The veteran must own and occupy the property on January 1st of the assessment year as his or her principal residence.
 To qualify you must also be an Illinois resident who has served as a member of the United States Armed Forces, Illinois National Guard, or U.S. Reserve Forces.
 You must also have returned from active duty in an armed conflict involving the armed forces of the U.S. To qualify you must own or have a legal or equitable interest in the land on which a single family residence is situated and used as your principal place of residence on January 1st of the assessment year.
 You must also be liable for the property taxes.
 Documentation will be required to verify eligibility.
 See instructions on form PTAX-341 for documents necessary to qualify.

-This form should be filled each year with the Douglas County Supervisor of Assessments office.
+This exemption renewal (PTAX-242-R) must be filed each year by May 1st with the Douglas County Supervisor of Assessments office.
 Failure to do so may result in the termination of the exemption.